 Failure to meet insurance requirements will be reported to the Arts & Culture Advisory Commission and is a default under the contract terms.
-(For more information on insurance requirements please see 2021-22 COP Appendix)

 Logo and Credit Line

 It is imperative that the residents of Dallas know that their local tax dollars make it possible for them to enjoy the caliber of arts produced in this City.
 All contractors must recognize the City of Dallas in the same way it recognizes other contributors at the same support level in terms of benefits, type size on publications, and frequency of acknowledgment.